News — Page 279

 United States Secretary of Agriculture Sonny Perdue has designated Mobile and Baldwin Counties as primary natural disaster areas due to drought suffered in recent months.
 The designation means area agriculture producers may apply for assistance from the Farm Services Agency, including emergency loans.
 Federal rules stipulate that all counties which border a designated disaster area […]

-The Cullman County Sheriff’s Office (CCSO) on Tuesday announced that an illegal alien is in custody after being charged with two counts of sexual abuse of a child under the age of 12.
-Deputy Brad Williams, director of communications for the sheriff’s office, wrote in a release that CCSO investigators over the weekend arrested Jesus Cortes […]
+The Cullman County Sheriff's Office announced that an illegal alien is in custody after being charged with sexual abuse of a child under the age of 12.

-The Jacksonville State University (JSU) board of trustees on Tuesday confirmed Dr. Don C. Killingsworth, Jr. – a two-time JSU graduate and acting president since October – as the university’s 13th president, effective immediately.
-Killingsworth assumed the acting presidency after the board released the former president, Dr. John M. Beehler, from his contract.
-A release […]
+The Jacksonville State University board of trustees confirmed Dr. Don C. Killingsworth, Jr. as the university’s 13th president, effective immediately.

 Austal USA, a shipbuilding company in Mobile, announced Thursday that it has received a new contract worth $43,362,000 to perform needed work on littoral combat ships.
 The $43 million announced Tuesday is an addition to a $584 million contract signed in 2017 to build a littoral combat ship for use by the United States Navy. […]